usc-bbdl/usc-bbdl.github.io/supplemental_sites/niyo_pnas/index.md

 ---
 layout: page
-title: A computational study of how an α-to γ-motoneurone collateral can mitigate velocity-dependent stretch reflexes during voluntary movement
 ---

+# A computational study of how an α-to γ-motoneurone collateral can mitigate velocity-dependent stretch reflexes during voluntary movement

 Companion Website